danielatrivella/NP3_MS_Workflow/README.md

       - Now the PCA creation in the final reports procedure removes any blanks or beds before plotting; and also creates a PCA plot with only the putative protonated m/z.
       - Bug fix in the join_jobs command, Step 7 to join IVAMNs (fixed the removal of invalid connections).
       - In the **test** command, added a new output_path parameter to allow running and storing the NP³ test results in a different folder (not in the repository folder).
-  - (1.2.2) The command **join_jobs** was updated with incremental clustering approaches to guarantee that the msclusterIDs from the reference job are maintained throughout consecutive executions.
-Also, the SAMPLE_CODE from the samples metadata among different original jobs are now allowed to contain duplicated values, which are automatically resolved and the original codes and last used codes are stored in new separated columns (see documentation).
-Additionally, now only the results from the joining jobs are needed, the results from all original jobs do not need to be kept for consecutive executions.
+  - (1.2.2) The command **join_jobs** was updated with incremental clustering approaches to guarantee that the msclusterIDs from the reference job are maintained throughout consecutive executions (see documentation).
       - A final report was implemented and the conda environment was updated with new dependencies.
 The **setup** command must be executed again for this new version after updating the conda environment.
-The final reports are documented in the manual, they contain quantification, chemical and molecular networking statistics and plots.
-The chemical space of the identified result using PCA method is also created using reference datasets for comparison and reproducibility.
       - The **gnps_result** command have one new mandatory parameter called job_output_path and one new optional parameter equal to the metadata table path.
   - (1.2.1) The quantification grouping is now performed by the *corr* command (Step 9) and before every biocorrelation computation.
 This allows adding extra groupings to a job a posteriori its processing.
 Useful to add groups to a joined job.
   - (1.2.0) A new command called **join_jobs** was created!
 The *join_jobs* command is used to join NP³ jobs (results of the *run* or the *join_jobs* commands) into a single united job.
-      - The *join_jobs* command may be useful for processing growing libraries, which will have new datasets being included from time to time; or for processing very large jobs, which may be divided into smaller jobs and then joined by chunks with a smaller memory footprint (divide and conquer strategy).

 - - - -